benjamingr/js-restructure/README.md

     parser("A").x; // A
     parser("B"); // null, no match

+The second flags parameter is optional and allows setting RE flags like "i" for case insensitivity.
 The parser also exposes a `.re` property so the resulting RegExp can be checked and reused.

 ## Todo